Soma-dev0808/react-typescript-chat/README.md

 #### About this app:

-Real time chat app allows user to communicate with other users and check realtime status of other users in the same chat room, built with React, React-redux, JavaScript, and CSS.
+Real time chat app allows user to communicate with other users and check realtime status of other users in the same chat room.
+Built with React, React-redux, Typescript, and CSS.
-Used Node.js for the backend, and socket.io for handling real time user status and text messaging.
+Use Node.js for the backend, and socket.io for handling real time user status and text messaging.

 ### Project Screen Shot(s)